rbind/b-rodrigues.github.com/pages/software.md

     <img src="/assets/images/Gummi-logo.png" width="80" height="80"/></a>
 </div>

 *    To edit tex documents, you'll need an editor.
 I recommend Gummi, it's lightweight and has a very useful live-preview feature.
 It is only available for Linux distributions for now.
 Gummi is available on the repositories.
+My editor of choice however is Kate with Vi input enabled.
+Vi is an old editor and is not recommended for beginners, but once mastered you'll never look back again.

 <div style="text-align:center;">
   <a href="http://pandas.pydata.org/">